-- Send out an email to all of your patients, colleagues, friends, & family- announce your telemedicine launch.
+Send out an email to all of your patients, colleagues, friends, and family announcing your telemedicine launch.

-- Utilize your social media accounts to highlight services you provide using Telemedicine.
-We've seen users utilize Twitter, Facebook, LinkedIn, Google+, Instagram, and more to market that they provide Telemedicine.
+Use your social media accounts to highlight services you provide using telemedicine.
+We've seen providers using Twitter, Facebook, LinkedIn, Instagram, and more to let people know that they provide telemedicine.

-- Providers tell us they get great ROI from targeted facebook ads to their facebook business pages.
+Providers tell us they get great ROI from targeted Facebook ads on their Facebook business pages.

-- Create a website.
+Create a website.
 Boost your SEO!
-Patients look for providers online now.
+Patients often look for providers online.

 Consider writing a personal piece on your practice and services in Psychology Today or a magazine relevant to your field.
 One of our users, Chris Nealy, LCSW, writes a blog and was recently published in Autism Parenting Magazine.

 Write an article about the benefits of telemedicine for your local newspaper or news station.
 Submit it to the editor.

 Submit yourself for awards.
 Pennington Cancer Center was awarded the Cancer Care Innovation Award.
 They were then featured in various local news segments.

 Connect with your local referral sources, primary care providers, school counselors, and clergy in your community.
 Often clients will seek out these resources before they make it to your office.

 If you have any questions, please contact our support team.